Kyle Brady

-Kyle James Brady (born January 14, 1972) is a former professional American football player.
-He played tight end for 13 seasons in the National Football League (NFL) for the New York Jets, Jacksonville Jaguars and New England Patriots.
-He was the Jets' first round draft choice in the 1995 NFL Draft.
-He played college football at Penn State.
+Kyle James Brady (born January 14, 1972) is an American former professional football player who was a tight end for 13 seasons in the National Football League (NFL) for the New York Jets, Jacksonville Jaguars, and New England Patriots.
+He played college football for the Penn State Nittany Lions, earning first-team All-American honors in 1994.
+He was the Jets' first round draft choice in the 1995 NFL draft.

-Early years
+Early life

 Brady attended Highland Elementary School, Lemoyne Middle School, and Cedar Cliff High School, all in the West Shore School District.
 While attending Cedar Cliff in Camp Hill, Pennsylvania, Brady lettered in football, basketball, and baseball.
 In football, he was a first-team USA Today All-USA selection, a Parade Magazine All-America selection and, as a senior, was the Gatorade Pennsylvania Player of the Year, and the recipient of the Bobby Dodd Award (which is given to the nation's top offensive lineman) given by the Touchdown Club of Atlanta.
-In Brady’s Junior season at Cedar Cliff he scored the lone touchdown in a 14-7 loss to Pittsburgh Central Catholic in the 1988 Pennsylvania State AAAA Championship game played at Penn State University.
+In Brady's Junior season at Cedar Cliff he scored the lone touchdown in a 14–7 loss to Pittsburgh Central Catholic in the 1988 Pennsylvania State AAAA Championship game played at Penn State University.

 College career

 At Penn State, Brady was a two-time All-Big Ten selection, and a consensus All-America choice as a senior, catching 27 passes for 365 yards and 2 touchdowns.
 During his senior year in 1994, he helped his team to an undefeated record, a conference championship, and the school's first Rose Bowl victory.
-He was ranked seventh in the all-time reception list for the school.
+Although Paterno continued to push for back up TE Chiefa, he was ranked seventh in the all-time reception list for the school.
 Brady finished his four seasons with 76 receptions for 940 yards and 9 touchdowns.
 He graduated with a degree in exercise and sports science in 1995.

 Professional career

 New York Jets

-Brady was selected by the New York Jets in the first round (9th overall) of the 1995 NFL Draft, much to the chagrin of the Jets fans in attendance.
+Brady was selected by the New York Jets in the first round (9th overall) of the 1995 NFL draft, much to the chagrin of the Jets fans in attendance.
 The fans wanted the team to draft future Hall of Famer Warren Sapp and showed it by chanting "We want Sapp!
 We want Sapp!".
 After Brady was announced, Joe Theismann said "It just doesn't seem to make sense", speculating that Rich Kotite wanted two tight ends on the field.
 Jets fans booed Brady and his mother when they appeared on the stage.
 Although Brady became what NFL Films later described as a "solid player", fans did not forget the team not choosing Sapp.